FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 At the end of this hypothetical search, the "RFC2544" goal labels the load as an Upper Bound, making it ineligible for Conditional-Throughput calculations.
-By contrast, the other three goals treat the same load as a Lower Bound; if it is also accepted as their Relevant Lower Bound, we can compute Conditional-Throughput values for each of them.
+By contrast, the other three goals treat the same load as a Lower Bound; if it is also accepted as their Relevant Lower Bound, Conditional Throughput values can be computed for each of them.

 (The load under discussion is 1 000 000 frames per second.)